nais/doc/docs/nais-application/migration.md

 ### Migrate

-If you currently have a workflow utilizing GHCR, transitioning to GAR can be achieved by updating the workflow with the following steps, to illustrate the migration process, let's consider an example of a workflow that currently relies on GHCR.
-We will use the example as a case study to demonstrate how to migrate to GAR.
+You can switch from GHCR to GAR by following these steps to update your current workflow.
+Let's simplify this by taking an example of a workflow using GHCR and show you exactly how to change it to GAR.

 The [docker-build-action](https://github.com/nais/docker-build-push) is employed for building and publishing the Docker image to GHCR.